Small Soldiers: Home media

+In February 2006, Viacom (now known as Paramount Skydance) acquired the North American rights to Small Soldiers, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion acquisition of the company's live-action film assets and television assets.
+Paramount Home Entertainment released the film on Blu-ray in the US on February 2, 2021.
+Paramount Home Entertainment then released a 4K Ultra HD steelbook edition on July 25, 2025.
+In North America, Paramount made the film available on its subscription streaming service Paramount+, as well as on its free streaming service Pluto TV.

 Cancelled remake

 A remake of Small Soldiers was in development by 20th Century Fox called Toymageddon.
 The script was purchased in January 2014, and director Justin Lin was set to produce the film.
 The story was described to be set in a "toy factory that begins to run amok."
 At that time it was not explicitly stated to be a remake of Small Soldiers.

 Due to the acquisition of 21st Century Fox by Disney on March 20, 2019, Disney later in August cancelled the film along with over 200 other projects, which revealed the film was intended as a remake of Small Soldiers.